bateller/martinfitzpatrick.name/content/web dev/pelican-on-webfaction.md

 	git pull
 	make publish

 Save by pressing `Ctrl-X` and then `Y`.
 That's it.
+Back at the command line type:

+	chmod +x ~/auto_pelican_publish.sh 	# to make the file executable

 Next to add this to cron.
 Back at the command line enter:

 	crontab -e